Japan expands COVID-19 curbs as surges strain hospitals | Health

 Japan expands COVID-19 curbs as surges strain hospitals

-Japan decided on Thursday to expand its COVID-19 emergency restrictions to cover more than 70% of the population, as a surge in cases strains the medical system in the Olympics host city Tokyo and elsewhere.
-Coronavirus infections are rising faster than ever as new cases hit record highs in Tokyo, overshadowing the July 23-Aug.
-8 Olympics and fuelling doubts over Prime Minister Yoshihide Suga's handling of the pandemic.
+Japan decided on Thursday to expand its COVID-19 emergency curbs to cover more than 70% of the population, as a surge in cases strained hospitals in the Olympics host city Tokyo and other parts of the country.

 - Country: